hienluu/claude-code-clone/README.md

 * Iteration: This process repeats until the task is complete or a predefined maximum iteration limit is reached to prevent infinite loops and token exhaustion.

 ### Getting started
-* make a copy of .env.sample and name if .env
+* Make a copy of .env.sample and name if .env
-* populate your GEMINI_API_KEY
+* Fill in your GEMINI_API_KEY
-* Warning: as you try to test this out, you might run in the Gemini rate limiting, unless you've set up a paid tier with your credit card.
+* Warning: as you test this out, you might run in Gemini rate limiting with free tier.
+It is easy to set up a paid tier with your credit card.
+It costs me only about $1 dollar for all the testings that happened during the development of this agent

 ### Example prompts
 * uv run main.py "tell me about the calculator's capabilities"